Self-disclosure: History

 The history of therapist disclosure has been a journey based largely on the therapists' perspectives.
 Early psychodynamic theorists strongly disagreed with the incorporation of therapist self-disclosure in the client-therapist relationship.
-Ferenczi notably maintained his belief that self-disclosure was of the utmost importance in children's therapy for traumas in that a neutral, flat therapist would only cause the child to relive the trauma.
+Sándor Ferenczi notably maintained his belief that self-disclosure was of the utmost importance in children's therapy for traumas in that a neutral, flat therapist would only cause the child to relive the trauma.
 Object-relations theorists want the client to be able to see how they are seen by another and how what they share is viewed by another, and the best way to operationalize these factors is through a trusting relationship with a therapist who also discloses.
 Self-theorists believe much the same as object-relations theorists.
 Intersubjective and relational schools of thought encourage disclosure due to its ability to bring subjectivity into therapy, which they deem a necessary element to real healing.
 They maintain that therapeutic relationships cannot be initiated and changed without intentional disclosures from both therapist and client.

 In contemporary views, most agree with the inevitability of self-disclosure in therapy.
 Humanistic theorists want to trigger personal growth in clients and feel that a strong relationship with a therapist is a good facilitator of such, so long as the therapist's disclosures are genuine.
 Seeing that weakness and struggle are common among all people, even therapists, is useful to clients in the humanistic therapy setting.
 In order for existential psychologists to help clients, they try to disclose their own coping methods to serve as sources of inspiration to find one's own answers to questions of life.
 For therapists who value feminism, it is important to disclose personal feelings so that their clients have total freedom to choose the correct therapist and to eliminate power fights within the therapeutic setting.
 The ever-popular cognitive-behavioral approach also encourages disclosure in therapy so that clients can normalize their own thoughts with someone else's, have their thoughts challenged, and reinforce positive expectations and behaviors.

 Humanistic theorists have been the highest in rating self-disclosure as part of their normal therapeutic methods.
 Clearly, today's therapists are mostly supportive of disclosure in therapy, as the early psychoanalytic taboo of such is slowly being overridden through the recognition of many schools of thought.
 Most identify the benefit of self-disclosures in facilitating rewarding relationships and helping to reach therapeutic goals.